Dobiasd/Barcode-Generator/README.md

 Barcode-Generator
 =================

-Generate barcodes in your browser.
+Generate barcodes in your browser with real-time preview.